Three puppies in a wicker basket

 Clinic Overview

 Acorn House Veterinary Hospital is an RCVS-accredited small-animal hospital owned by the Royal Veterinary College.
 It’s set up for a broad caseload beyond routine consults, with inpatient care and on-site emergency cover into the late evening (handover to the Royal Veterinary College out-of-hours service after 11pm).
-The website highlights advanced-practice expertise in small animal medicine, exotics and dentistry, and the clinic holds ISFM Gold Standard Cat Friendly and Gold Rabbit Friendly accreditation.
+The clinic also highlights advanced-practice expertise in small animal medicine, exotics and dentistry, and holds ISFM Gold Standard Cat Friendly and Gold Rabbit Friendly accreditation.

 Acorn House Veterinary Hospital is an RCVS-accredited small-animal hospital owned by the Royal Veterinary College.
 It’s set up for a broad caseload beyond routine consults, with inpatient care and on-site emergency cover into the late evening (handover to the Royal Veterinary College out-of-hours service after 11pm).
-The website highlights advanced-practice expertise in small animal medicine, exotics and dentistry, and the clinic holds ISFM Gold Standard Cat Friendly and Gold Rabbit Friendly accreditation.
+The clinic also highlights advanced-practice expertise in small animal medicine, exotics and dentistry, and holds ISFM Gold Standard Cat Friendly and Gold Rabbit Friendly accreditation.

 Services

-• Small animal veterinary hospital care, including inpatient care (website).
+• Small animal hospital care, including inpatient care (website).

-• After 11pm, the Royal Veterinary College out-of-hours service takes over (website).
+• After 11pm, handover to the Royal Veterinary College out-of-hours service.

 • Nurse appointments (website).